+Authors: It feels like this chapter is missing a proper introductory paragraph.
+What’s the focus and purpose of this chapter?
+It appears like the purpose of this chapter is to demonstrate data visualization and exploration techniques as they apply to specific types of data encountered in information security.
+You might pull some of the ideas presented in the Summary to use in the introduction.

+You might also introduce the basic “data analysis workflow” pattern:

+• downloading (if necessary) new data

+• parsing/munging and converting the new data into a data frame

+• validating the contents and structure of the new data

+• extracting or computing relevant information from the new data source

+• creating one or more new columns in our existing data frame

+• running new analyses

+And then explain that you will be showing how this works through several examples.

+Also, the chapter title is not very informative.
+At the least, it should be “Visualizing ‘Badness’”, because you don’t really do any analysis in this chapter beyond a little correlation.

+Also, you might explain what the word “badness” is short for.
+Eg. “By ‘badness’, we mean….”.

-This chapter will continue the exploration of the AlienVault IP Reputation database that began in Chapter 3 along with an investigation into the ZeuS botnet and an analysis of un-fabricated firewall data.
+This chapter will continue the exploration of the AlienVault IP Reputation database that began in Chapter 3 along with an investigation into the ZeuS botnet and an analysis of un-fabricated

+“un-fabricated” is an awkward term here.
+Why not just use ‘actual’?

+firewall data.
 It assumes the reader is familiar with the description of the AlienVault data set and has at least followed along with all previous, preliminary analyses.
 As stated in the introduction of the book, no attempt has been made to incorporate consideration of or conduct analyses on Internet Protocol (IP) version 6 (IPv6) addresses and all the examples found in this chapter will be based on IPv4.
 Given the slow adoption and migration to IPv6 the plethora of “badness” still on IPv4 networks and the fact that it’s fairly straightforward to extrapolate IPv4 concepts to IP6, this should not be a practical limitation.

 The struggle to protect, defend and understand our modern networks begins and ends—more often than not—with the building blocks of the internet: domain names, routes and especially IP addresses.
 IP addresses are defined in RFC 791, the “Internet Protocol / DARPA Internet Program / Protocol Specification” (http://tools.ietf.org/html/rfc791), which has an elegant and succinct way of describing them:

 “A name indicates what we seek.
 An address indicates where it is.
 A route indicates how to get there.”

+For this chapter, we are going to focus on primarily learning more [???] from the IP address.
+Global entities slice and dice

+learning more about what? badness?
+How about this instead:

+“For this chapter, we will focus primarily on visualizing IP address data as a way to understand the characteristics of “badness”.

-For this chapter, we are going to focus on primarily learning more from the IP address.
-Global entities slice and dice them for public and private use; devices, systems and applications log them for reference; network management systems test, group, display and report on them; and, security tools make critical decisions based upon them.
+them for public and private use; devices, systems and applications log them for reference; network management systems test, group, display and report on them; and, security tools make critical decisions based upon them.
 But, what—exactly—is an IP address, what can we learn from them and what part do they play in the quest for finding and mitigating “badness”?

 Dissecting The “IP Address”